 In 1911, Leslie Ward resigned from Vanity Fair, ending an association with the paper that had lasted almost 40 years.
 He was soon approached by the paper, The World, who offered him not only the same pay that he received at Vanity Fair, but also permission to retain the rights of his original drawings.
 As a result, he was able to send a collection of his works to the Turin Exhibition at the request of Sir Isidore Spielmann, for which he received a Grand Prix.
 He also occasionally produced portraits for Mayfair, which Ward described as ‘the only Society journal that I can recall having succeeded in any way on the lines of Vanity Fair’ [Forty Years of ‘Spy’, page 337].
 In 1914, he was commissioned by the staff of the Pall Mall Gazette and The Observer to produce a portrait of their editor, James Louis Garvin.

-Three years after he published his autobiography, Forty Years of Spy, in 1915, Ward was knighted.
-He died suddenly of heart failure at 4 Dorset Square, Marylebone, London, on 15 May 1922.
+In 1915, Leslie Ward published his autobiography, Forty Years of ‘Spy’.
+He was knighted in 1918.
+He died suddenly of heart failure at 4 Dorset Square, London, on 15 May 1922.